 Build and add compost.

-Eggshells & coffee grounds.
+Add eggshells & coffee grounds.

 There is controversy whether eggshells and coffee grounds have much benefit to the garden soil.
 Their effectiveness make take effect many months or years later.
 But waste not, want not, I throw it all in.

-Composting newspaper shreds.
+Compost newspaper shreds.

 Gotta have brown in the compost.
 Is it safe to compost paper?

-Composting leaf shreds.
+Compost leaf shreds.

-Gather em up for the benefit of your garden, not just aesthetics.
+Gather ’em up for the benefit of your garden, not just aesthetics.
 Where I live, there aren’t a lot of deciduous trees.
 These are the mountains, so we have coniferous abundance.
 But you can still find a few maple and ash varieties.
 Leaf shreds provide the brown in compost.

 Add the minerals.

-Horse or cow manure.
+Add horse or cow manure.

 There are a lot of trees where I live so bark mulch is a great way to build garden beds.
 A 2-3″ layer is all you need to get started.
 It conserves soil moisture and breaks down over time.
 Bu really it is just icing on the cake (it protects the cake: aka soil), but it is not actually the cake.

 Grow nitrogen-rich garden plants.

-What to build when.
+What to add when.

 Grow, grow, grow.